Psychological and Brain Sciences (PBS)

 - PSYC 1 (Introductory Psychology) serves as a prerequisite for the Psychology Major.
 It is a large lecture course, is team-taught by four members of the PBS faculty, and has computer-corrected multiple-choice evaluation.
 This is a wide ranging, interesting, and often well-rated class.
 Over 50% of students will take this at one point in their Dartmouth careers, and it is appropriate for first-year students.
 It is also offered every fall, winter, and spring.

 - PSYC 6 (Introduction to Neuroscience) serves as a prerequisite for the Neuroscience Major.
+It is offered every fall and winter.

 - PSYC 1 or 6 is prerequisite for many upper-level courses in the PBS department.